 Our Operating Results And Stock Price Are Subject To Wide Fluctuations.
-Our quarterly and annual operating results are affected by a wide variety of factors that could materially and adversely affect net sales, gross profit and profitability.
+Our semi-annual and annual operating results are affected by a wide variety of factors that could materially and adversely affect net sales, gross profit and profitability.
 This could result from any one or a combination of factors, many of which are beyond our control.
 Results of operations in any period should not be considered indicative of results to be expected in any future period, and fluctuations in operating results may also result in fluctuations in the market price of our common stock.

 Our Results Could Be Affected By Changes In Currency Exchange Rates.
 Changes in currency rates involving the Hong Kong Dollar or Chinese Renminbi could increase our expenses.
-During the fiscal years ended March 31, 2018 and 2019 our financial results were affected by currency fluctuations, resulting in a total foreign exchange loss of approximately \$353,000 and approximately \$21,000, respectively.
-During the fiscal year ended March 31, 2020, our financial results were affected by currency fluctuations, resulting in a total foreign exchange gain of approximately \$42,000.
+During the fiscal years ended March 31, 2019 and 2020 our financial results were affected by currency fluctuations, resulting in a total foreign exchange loss of approximately \$21,000 and \$42,000, respectively.
+During the fiscal year ended March 31, 2021, our financial results were affected by currency fluctuations, resulting in a total foreign exchange loss of approximately \$21,000 and \$42,000, respectively.
+During the fiscal year ended March 31, 2021, our financial results were affected by currency fluctuations, resulting in a total foreign exchange loss of approximately \$31,000.
 Generally, our revenues are collected in United States Dollars and Chinese Renminbi.
-Our costs and expenses are paid in United States Dollars, Hong Kong Dollar and Chinese Renminbi.
-We face a variety of risks associated with changes among the relative value of these currencies.
-Appreciation of the Chinese Renminbi against the Hong Kong Dollar and the United States Dollar our operating costs will further increase and our financial results will be adversely affected.
-In addition, a significant devaluation in the Chinese Renminbi relative to the Hong Kong Dollar and the United States Dollar, and proving the result adverse effect upon our results of operations.
-If we determined to pass onto our customers through price increases in the Chinese Renminbi relative to the Hong Kong Dollar and the United States Dollar, it would make our products more expensive in global markets, such as the United States and the European Union.
-This could result in the loss of customers, who may seek, and be able to obtain, products and services comparable to those we offer in lower-cost regions of the world.
-If we did not increase our prices to pass on the effect of increases in the Chinese Renminbi relative to the Hong Kong Dollar and the United States Dollar, our margins and profitability would suffer.
+Our costs and expenses are paid in United States Dollars, Hong Kong Dollars and Chinese Renminbi against the Hong Kong Dollar and the United States Dollar would increase our expenses when translated into United States Dollars and could materially and adversely affect our margins and results of operations.
+If the trend of Chinese Renminbi against the Hong Kong Dollar, our operating costs will further increase and our financial results will be adversely affected.
+In addition, a significant devaluation in the Chinese Renminbi or Hong Kong Dollar could have a material adverse effect upon our results of operations.
+If we determined to pass onto our customers through price increases the effect of increases in the Chinese Renminbi relative to the Hong Kong Dollar and the United States Dollar, word base of partoxics and services comparable to those we offer in lower-cost regions of the world.
+If we did not increase our prices to pass on the effect of increases in the Chinese Renminbi relative to the Hong Kong Dollar and the United States Dollar, our margins and products more expensive in global markets, such as the United States and the European Union.
+This could the dinterest pollar,